Ender108/SeptimusHardcoreAddon/README.md

   - Download and install the main file, choose 4x Loot Rarity and 4x Merchant Item Rarity in the FOMOD, and rename it to **[NoDelete] [23] Scarcity SE - Less Loot Mod**

 14.)
 [Septimus - Hardcore Addon INI](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/Septimus%20-%20Hardcore%20Addon%20INI.7z) changes the default uncapper settings: No more perks after level 50.
 Health, Magicka, and Stamina gain on level up is reduced from 10 points to 5 points after level 50.
 No carryweight gain on level up.
-  - Download and install from archive in the top left of Mod Organizer 2
+  - Download and install from archive in the top left of Mod Organizer 2 and rename to **[NoDelete] [24] Septimus - Hardcore Addon INI**

 15.)
-[Septimus - Hardcore Addon Patch](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/%5BNoDelete%5D%20Septimus%20-%20Hardcore%20Addon%20Patch.7z) ensures compatibility with the rest of the Septimus modlist.
+[Septimus - Hardcore Addon Patch](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/Septimus%20-%20Hardcore%20Addon%20Patch.7z) ensures compatibility with the rest of the Septimus modlist.
- - Download and install from archive in the top left of Mod Organizer 2
+ - Download and install from archive in the top left of Mod Organizer 2 and rename to **[NoDelete] [25] Septimus - Hardcore Addon Patch**

 # Post-Install